karanbir100/PSRFM_Wrapper_Deployment/README.md

 # Introduction
 PSRFM is a program developed to interpolate high resolution images based on a high resolution (landsat/sentinel) image before and after the date, along with 3 low resolution MODIS images on the same days as the original high resolution image, and one on the day desired for prediction.
-It is originally a C++ Program.
+It is originally a C++ Program and can be found, along with it's original whitepapers in the repository here: https://github.com/dzhong-hub/PSRFM

-This application simplifies the process of running PSRFM into a single-input procedure, and also reduces the peak computing power necessary to run PSRFM by splitting the images into smaller tiles and processing them individually.
+This application simplifies the process of running PSRFM into a single-input file procedure, with no need to find any satellite imagery manually.
+Additionally, it reduces the peak computing power necessary to run PSRFM by splitting the images into smaller tiles and processing them individually.

 # Setup
 - A python 3 environment is required with the packages included in the packages.txt file in this repository (conda recommended)